crushlovelylab/.github/profile/README.md

 ## Hi there 👋

-This Org. and Repo is only intended for testing purposes.
+This Org Repo is only intended for testing purposes.
 Especially testing WP-VIP and/or other related stuffs.

 Many Thanks